oldfashionedrobot/angular_on_rails/README.md

 Now we have Angular and UI-Router accessible in our app, and since we also set up NPM we can use it to install any other front end modules we might need later.

 ## Serve up our front end
-We'll need to make a Rails controller that will serve up the HTML/CSS/JS that our Angluar app will handle.
+We'll need to make a Rails controller that will serve up the HTML/CSS/JS that our Angular app will handle.

 #### Client Controller
 Create a file called `client_controller.rb` in the `app/controllers` folder.
 In that new file add this code: